encalmo/xmlwriter/README.md

 | `@xmlUseEnumCaseNames`      | Sets the case name of an enum as the XML element tag when serializing the enum value instead of field name or enum type name.
 | `@xmlValue`           | Defines static value for an element, useful for enum cases     |
 | `@xmlValueSelector`   | Selects which member/field/property from a nested type is used as the value/text for this element.    |              |

-### Notes
-- All annotations are defined in `org.encalmo.writer.xml.annotation`.
-- Annotations can be used in any combination on case class fields or sealed trait members.
-- Custom tag and attribute names are only required when you want to override defaults.

 ## Key abstractions